tg12/Unintended-garbage-collection/README.md

 >  - Is your favourite TV show on a server free to download
 >  - Are your company accounts sat there for the world to see....
 >  - Do you have documents published available for your competitors to view?
+>  - Passwordless OpenVPN profiles that allow direct access to your network (Check the examples)
 >  - Plus many more

 Useful for alot of reasons